Music

 All pupils have 3 periods across the two-week timetable.

-In Year 8 pupils learn about these skills through topics such as:
+In Year 8, pupils explore these skills through topics such as:

 In Year 9, pupils develop their skills through topics such as: